 Surgery for peritoneal mesothelioma

-It is possible for some people with peritoneal mesothelioma that has not spread to have an operation called a peritonectomy.
+Peritonectomy surgery is long and complex, with recovery taking a long time.
 Whether this surgery is an option for you will depend on several factors, including your overall health and fitness, and whether the small bowel is cancer-free.

 View the Cancer Council NSW editorial policy.